Balanced Diffusion-Guided Fusion for Multimodal Remote Sensing Classification: Conclusion

 \section{Conclusion}

-In this paper, we have proposed the balanced diffusion-guided fusion (BDGF) framework for multimodal remote sensing image classification.
-BDGF leverages robust diffusion features to guide a multi-branch network that integrates CNN, transformer, and Mamba networks.
+In this paper, we have proposed BDGF framework for multimodal remote sensing image classification.
+BDGF leverages robust diffusion features to guide a group network that integrates local, global, and sequential features.
 An adaptive modality masking strategy is introduced to mitigate modality imbalance during pre-training, ensuring a balanced representation between spectral and SAR images.
 In addition, the diffusion features are hierarchically fused through feature fusion, group attention mechanism, and cross-attention mechanism.
 Finally, a mutual learning strategy coordinates the predictions of each sub-network to improve the overall performance.

 Extensive experiments on four multimodal remote sensing datasets validate the effectiveness of BDGF.
-Ablation studies confirm the contribution of each feature guidance module and strategy, and comparative evaluations under varying numbers of labeled samples demonstrate that BDGF sharply outperforms state-of-the-art methods in terms of classification accuracy.
+Ablation studies confirm the contribution of each feature guidance module and strategy, and comparative evaluations under varying numbers of labeled samples demonstrate that BDGF outperforms baseline methods in terms of classification accuracy.
 In addition, in cross-model feature-transfer experiments with SpectralDiff, the two-stage BDGF exhibits robust transferability.
 Furthermore, visualizations of diversity features on the LCZ HK dataset demonstrate the complementary nature of the proposed method’s features.
-Computational complexity analysis shows that pre-training models (autoencoders, diffusion models) are costly, underscoring the efficiency gains of a single-branch pre-training strategy.
+Computational complexity analysis shows that pre-training models are costly, underscoring the efficiency gains of a single-branch pre-training strategy.

-While BDGF significantly improves multimodal feature fusion and classification accuracy, there remains room for further enhancement.
+While BDGF improves multimodal feature fusion and classification accuracy, there remains room for further enhancement.
 Future work will focus on more efficient pre-training paradigms and multi-task learning methods to enhance inter-network collaboration.
 In addition, the framework will be further extended to other remote sensing applications, such as scene classification and change detection.